 The informality is partly due to the small number of students every year.
 It makes for a more personal approach from the lecturer to the group.
 Within the group, there is a multicultural vibe going on which gives for interesting conflicts of ideas.
 The academic backgrounds of PSTS students are diverse as well since some are engineers, others philosophers, and others still who, like me, have a background in social sciences.
 This atmosphere of such diverse people gives rise to discussions on all sorts of topics, for example, if mass culture results in a loss of authenticity within an individual.
 Luckily, this isn’t the case within the program, since personal input is required for most essays and assignments.

 Throughout the program, I realised that a problem can’t be tackled by staying in the narrow scope of your own ideas and outlook.
 This statement seems like kicking in an open door, but thinking and shifting through multiple (philosophical) perspectives is not an easy feat, and is regarded as one of the strongest features of the alumni of PSTS.

 When all is said and done, I’d like to help improve the world to a more environmentally friendly place.
-A combination of my bachelor of communication and the master of PSTS is ideal, since having a toolbox of practical philosophy and ethic means nothing if it can’t be communicated to anyone else.
+A combination of my bachelor of communication and the master of PSTS is ideal, since having a toolbox of practical philosophy and ethics means nothing if it can’t be communicated to anyone else.
 For instance, I could consult companies on environmental ethics or perhaps advise government institutions on how to live a sustainable, good life.
 Even if this doesn’t work out, I know the knowledge I’ve learned at the University of Twente will be a valuable asset to just about any company, organisation, or government.